wp-plugins/wp-ultra-simple-paypal-shopping-cart/readme.txt

 == Changelog ==
+* More Changelog can be found at [Ultra Prod forum](http://www.ultra-prod.com/developpement-support/wp-ultra-simple-paypal-shopping-cart-group3/annoucements-and-updates-forum7/ "Ulra Prod forum").
 = 4.0.0 =
-* Changelog can be found at [Ultra Prod forum](http://www.ultra-prod.com/developpement-support/wp-ultra-simple-paypal-shopping-cart-group3/annoucements-and-updates-forum7/ "Ulra Prod forum").
+* base improvement
+= 4.0.2 =
+* bugs correction : Items with single price display in cart with zero value (thanks Lance) and button code display = 4.1.0 =
+* Add feature : Unlimited variations, shipping variation
+* Add translation : Spanish translated (automatic, please correcte it if you can).